 4. Production Method

 - Affordable – Conventional oils, even essential oils are easily available in the market these days.
-You can find them at grocery stores, pharmacies, etc. For non-organic oils, the price is usually cheap and easily affordable.
+You can find them at grocery stores, pharmacies, etc. For non-organic oils, the price is usually low and easily affordable.
 This is because of the easy growing techniques and large yield.

 - Quality – The therapeutic value of essential oils is measured from their quality.
 The chemical composition of the oil can make a big difference in the quality.
 Non-organic oils can sometimes feature a different composition that may change its color, scent, etc. These changes can also affect the healing or remedial properties associated with that oil.